-The Philosophical Society continues its thirteenth year of exploring useful knowledge and the integration of the sciences.
+The Philosophical Society begins its fourteenth year of exploring useful knowledge and the integration of the sciences.
 In all previous semesters, presentations and stimulating discussions were held in areas of physical science, engineering, medical science, natural science, and social science.

 Class moderator is Bob Olson.